NME-rahul/Artificial-Neural-Network/ExpertSystem.md

 ## Difference between Human and Expert System
 		    Expert system						   Human experts
-	-> It express(process) it's knowledge in the		-> A human expert expresses it knowledge in human the form of rules and heruistic values.	           in human language and in rules.
+	-> It express(process) it's knowledge in the		-> A human expert expresses it's knowledge in human the form of rules and heruistic values.	           in human language and in rules.
 	-> Expert system helps in tracing the rules that	-> It is capable of explaining reasoning line and provide produce during solving a problem.			   details.